vultr/vultr-cli/README.md

   vultr-cli [command]

 Available Commands:
-  account            Display account information apps               Display applications backups            Display backups bare-metal         Commands to manage bare metal servers billing            Display billing information block-storage      Commands to manage block storage completion         Generate the autocompletion script for the specified shell container-registry Commands to interact with container registries cdn                Commands to manage your CDN zones database           Commands to manage databases dns                Commands to control DNS records firewall           Commands to manage firewalls help               Help about any command inference          Commands to interact with serverless inference subscriptions instance           Commands to interact with instances iso                Commands to manage ISOs kubernetes         Commands to manage kubernetes clusters
+  account            Commands related to account information apps               Display applications backups            Display backups bare-metal         Commands to manage bare metal servers billing            Display billing information block-storage      Commands to manage block storage cdn                Commands to manage your CDN zones completion         Generate the autocompletion script for the specified shell container-registry Commands to interact with container registries database           Commands to manage databases dns                Commands to control DNS records firewall           Commands to manage firewalls help               Help about any command inference          Commands to manage serverless inference instance           Commands to interact with instances iso                Commands to manage ISOs kubernetes         Commands to manage kubernetes clusters